Events during both days:

 3:45 PM – Apprenticeship Parade

-4:00 PM – Lowering of the Flag by Fort Freeland Co. of Independent Riflemen
+4:00 PM – Lowering of the Flag by 3rd Battalion, Pennsylvania Regiment

 10:00 AM to 4:00 PM – All Day Events

-- Hearth Cooking –Maris Kilgus (Journeyman), Jane Watson & Peggy Gelnett (Master)
+- Hearth Cooking –Maris Kilgus (Journeyman) & Peggy Gelnett (Master)

 - Gunsmithing – Roy Houseknecht